Which place is cheaper, New Orleans or Antwerp?

 Backpackers and budget travelers should spend more time in Antwerp than New Orleans if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in Antwerp.

-Visitors enjoy the nightlife and food when visiting the vibrant port city of Antwerp.
+Visitors enjoy the nightlife and food when visiting the authentic port city of Antwerp.
 The old town is one of the main draws for visitors.
 Most people visit for the shopping.
 One day should give you a good understanding of everything this port city has to offer.
 The entire region has so many activities, and you'll want time to do everything.

 In New Orleans, you'll find food and nightlife.
 Most visitors spend time around the old town while in the area.
 This city offers something for everyone.
 One day is usually not enough time for a trip here as there is plenty to do.

-Visitors enjoy the food and shopping when visiting the youthful destination of Antwerp.
+Visitors enjoy the food and shopping when visiting the historical destination of Antwerp.
 Exploring the old town is a popular activity.
 This port city offers something for everyone.
 Plenty of people spend a weekend in the area when traveling.
 If you enjoy all that's offered here, then a weekend is just the right amount of time to spend here.

 In New Orleans, you'll find nightlife and live music.
 The length of your trip often depends on your style of travel.
 A weekend here is typical.
 Visiting the old town is also a must.
 A weekend is a great amount of time to relax and see the many things that New Orleans has to offer.

-The historical port city of Antwerp offers shopping and museums.
+The cultural port city of Antwerp offers shopping and museums.
 Make sure you visit the old town while you're here.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 The length of your trip often depends on your style of travel.

 New Orleans is a great place to explore.
 The old town is one of the main draws for visitors.
 Five days is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 Anyone can find something fun to do here.